vree-sdk/documentation/docs/vree-settings.md

 **Data Logger Settings**
 Contains settings describing what and how much the data logger should log.

+## Recording & Playback

+**Playback mode**
+Enable to start the server in playback mode, this allows for playback of recorded sessions.

 ## User Settings

 An optional list where developers can add their own ScriptableObjects.
 These can be retrieved through code by using